xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 unimproved and unmodified,
 and are generally reckoned by logicians as among the gems of their doctrine.

-- **Xie**:
+- **Xie:**
   Like aristotle, Peirce summaries historical approaches to the same inquiry.

-  By "a modern treatise on logic of the common sort", Peirce might mean Descartes' "Discourse on the Method", or Descartes influenced treatise (Descartes is also mentioned in the following sections).
+  By "a modern treatise on logic of the common sort", Peirce might mean Descartes' "Discourse on the Method" (Descartes is also mentioned in the following sections).

   In "Discourse on the Method
   of Rightly Conducting One's Reason